Updated Thursday, 4 October 2017

 Policy makers at all levels must be persuaded to actively implement policies that actually protect consumers.
 Real actions can and must be implemented to better protect all consumers of food and health products everywhere - All of us.
 You are invited to add your vote in support of this motion.

-There are too many instances of harm caused to consumers due to unintended errors and sometimes intentional actions of operators, organizations and individuals involved in the food and health products supply and consumption chain.
-Everyone is in a vulnerable position since everyone is a consumer of these products.
+There are too many instances of harm caused to consumers due to unintended errors and sometimes intentional actions of operators, organizations and individuals involved in the food chain.
+Everyone is in a vulnerable position.
 Please vote in support of this motion.
 You may simply state: “I support this motion” in the comment box at the bottom of this page.
 If you wish, you may include your name, company and/or country.

-Whereas real actions must be taken to better protect all consumers of food and health products everywhere; therefore be it resolved that:
+Whereas real actions must be taken to better protect all consumers of food and health products everywhere; therefore be it resolved:

 5) That reality, objectivity and proven science rather than subjective sets of rules shall constitute the foundations for established consumer protection measures;

-6) That each operator shall continuously seek to understand and take appropriate actions against all identifiable and emerging hazards associated with the materials, processes, locations, infrastructure, practices, etc. involved in food production;
+6) That each operator shall continuously seek to understand and take appropriate actions against all identifiable and emerging hazards associated with input materials, processes, products, locations, infrastructure, practices, etc.;

 7) That all stakeholders and sectors shall actively and collaboratively engage in applicable and productive research to ensure on-going advancements in consumer protection;